 Strengthening health research capacity in low- and middle-income countries (LMIC) is a recognized way to advance health and development.
 However, systematic evidence on the effectiveness of different approaches remains limited, as their complexity and diversity make monitoring and evaluation (M&E) difficult.

-The Capacity Research Unit uses operational and implementation research techniques to generate high quality robust evidence to aid the design and evaluation of capacity strengthening initiatives for programmes within LSTM and for external agencies.
+The Centre for Capacity Research uses operational and implementation research techniques to generate high quality robust evidence to aid the design and evaluation of capacity strengthening initiatives for programmes within LSTM and for external agencies.

 Health Programme Monitoring and Evaluation